TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/04-Module_1-Lecture 3-What_platforms_are_used.md

 The summary at the bottom of this page is effectively a statement of the important characteristics of the orbit of a remote sensing satellite.
 The third question in this set asks you to think in each case about whether a satellite, aircraft or drone would be the most appropriate imaging platform.

-> ### Quiz
+> ## `Quiz`
 >
 > Would a satellite with a 12 noon descending  node be good for mapping landscape features?
->
+> Would a satellite with a 12 noon descending  node be good for mapping landscape features?
-> - Landsat 7 takes 16 days to image the whole earth surface.
+> Landsat 7 takes 16 days to image the whole earth surface.
 How many orbits does it make in that time?
-Its orbital period is 98.9 minutes.
->
+> Its orbital period is 98.9 minutes.
 > - What platform would you choose in each of the following applications?
 >   - Mapping forests on a continental scale.
 >   - Daily monitoring fence conditions on a farm.